-5.2.2 Overview of Solar Personal Energy Insurance
+5.2.2 Overview of Personal Lines Solar Energy Insurance

 The target homeowner for this insurance program has over 1,000 sq. ft. available roof space for mounting solar panels.
-The typical client has purchased solar panels that can generate between 7,000 to 12,000 kWh of energy per year; and depending on the cost of the panels can be enticed into a fixed contract to sell the energy generated for between 30c to 60c per kWh (c = cents).
-A solar personal contract would either guarantee the number of units that are generated (7000 kWh), or the sale price per unit (30-60c), or both (4000 kWh sold at 40c).
-In exchange Blue Ocean would receive the actual units of energy generated and would sell them in the energy market via electrical companies.
-Some of the electric companies would be either privately owned or government regulated or run by the state department.
+The typical client has purchased solar panels that can generate from 7,000 to 12,000 kilowatt hours (kWh) of energy per year.
+The client can be enticed into a fixed contract to sell the energy generated for between \$0.30 to \$0.60 per kWh.

+Under a solar insurance contract, Blue Ocean would purchase solar energy from the client and provide one of the following guarantees: